A two-day Warhammer 40,000 narrative event and charity fundraiser.

 Each player must bring typed, printed copies of your army list for event staff and opponents.
 Saturday's gamers will need 5 copies, and Sunday's players 4 each.

 You must have an official, legal, complete physical or digital copy on hand for all army, unit, and other sources you are using.
 You should bring printed copies of relevant pages of any electronic sources.
-Don't forget errata and FAQs for your sources, available from Games Workshop's Rules Errata webpage.
+Don't forget any official errata and FAQs for the main rules as well as your sources.

-You must bring any dice, templates, and markers needed to play your army.
+You must of course bring any dice, wound counters, and other tools needed to play your army.
 Tactical objectives cards are not needed.

 Advanced terrain rules will be in use.
 Datasheets will be provided for each table.